Updated June 28, 2023

 If it's your first time using AESUB vanishing 3D scanning sprays or if you want to learn more about best practices on how to use them, here are some helpful tips and tricks to get you up and running in no time!

-* PLEASE NOTE: This document outlines the general guidelines for AESUB Blue, Orange, and Green.
+* PLEASE NOTE: This document outlines the general guidelines for AESUB Blue, Orange, Green, and Yellow.
 They are vanishing sprays that disappear without a trace after a certain amount of time once it’s sprayed.

 Characteristics of AESUB vanishing sprays:

 - Coating evaporates automatically

 - No pigment-contamination of lab, 3D scanners, environments, and users

 Sublimation times will may depending on atmospheric conditions.
 Please refer to the product brochure for approximate sublimation times.

 * If you have further questions after reading this guide, please feel free to send us a support ticket in our support center.

 For demonstration purposes, we’ll use AESUB Blue 3D scanning vanishing spray as an example.
 These instructions also apply to AESUB Orange, Green, and Yellow vanishing spray as well.

 You will need a spray gun to apply the spray on large surfaces (ie. car, boat, etc.) and follow these general guidelines.

 You will need an airbrush gun to apply the spray on small objects and follow these general guidelines.